 To complete the financial aid application, you will need your 2023 Tax Return (if independent) or your parent/guardian’s tax return (if dependent).

-We also have specific geographic-based tuition scholarships available for students residing/studying in Maine (violin, viola, cello) or Mississippi (all instruments).
+We also have specific geographic-based tuition scholarships available for students residing/studying in Maine or Mississippi.
 Please email Grace Bell for more information.

 Resident Assistants (RAs) act as supervisors in the residence halls and apartments and receive a scholarship to cover full room and board.
 Requirements and responsibilities include: